 The amount reported for Corporate and Other relates to the elimination of intercompany revenue.
-During 2022, the Middle Market Operating Group recorded intercompany commissions and fees revenue from activity with the Specialty Operating Group of \$1.7 million; the Specialty Operating Group recorded intercompany commissions and fees from activity with itself of \$3.7 million; the MainStreet Operating Group recorded intercompany commissions and fees from activity with itself of \$3.7 million; the MainStreet Operating Group recorded intercompany commissions and fees from activity with itself of \$1.3 million.
+During 2022, the Middle Market Operating Group recorded intercompany commissions and fees revenue from activity with the Specialty Operating Group of \$1.7 million; the Specialty Operating Group recorded intercompany commissions and fees from activity with itself of \$3.7 million; the MainStreet Operating Group recorded intercompany commissions and fees from activity with the Middle Market and Specialty Operating Groups of \$36.1 million; and the Medicare Operating Group recorded intercompany commissions and fees revenue from activity with itself of \$1.3 million.
 These amounts were eliminated through Corporate and Other.